-Aim: To train participants to enable them to Referee juvenile games from U12 to U16.
+Aim: To train participants to enable them to Referee Juvenile Youth Games.

 The course aims to provide participants with knowledge of the rules of Juvenile Games and an understanding of fair play and the role of the referee: